 - Resist the urge to negotiate against yourself.
 If they don’t jump at the offer, it doesn’t mean they won’t accept.
 If they want another 5k they’ll ask for it.
 If they want another 500k, this was never going to work out in the first place.

-We’ll save this one for later.
-Right now, breathe a giant sigh of relief and do something nice for yourself, you deserve a break!
+Onboarding deserves a separate post; it’s an extension of the hiring process, and one of the best investments you can make in the success of your employees.
+But for now, breathe a giant sigh of relief and do something nice for yourself, you deserve a break!
 Hiring web developers is one of the most challenging, draining aspects of engineering management.
 If you can do this, you can do anything.